 About six years ago, she gave up her business, Lark Upson Design, for two reasons: the tanking economy and the arthritis in her hands.
 She turned to painting.
 These days Upson says she’s hooked on portraits: “I do it all day, every day.”

-Many thanks to Lisa and Lark for sharing the story of this unique property with us!
+Thanks to both Lisa and Lark for sharing the story of this unique property with us!